The Long Road Home (novel): Plot

-Gabbie also meets a new tenant named Steve Porter in the boarding house.
-She initially does not approve of him, but eventually falls for him.
+Gabbie meets a new tenant named Steve in the boarding house, and eventually falls for him.
 She has a long relationship with him.
 He does not have a job and is constantly after Gabbie to give him money.
 She obliges, until the day he steals from her.
 He turns out to be a con artist, wanted by the police for stealing money from several people.
-When she learns of this, he demands she give him most of the money the old professor leaves her when he dies.
-She refuses to give him any money after learning his true face and about him being responsible for the professor's death.
-He then beats her up, nearly killing her.
+When she learns this, he demands that she give him most of the money the old professor leaves her when he dies.
+She refuses to give him any money after learning his true face and that he was responsible for the professor's death.
+Steve beats her up, nearly killing her.
 Gabbie is taken to a hospital, where she becomes friends with a Doctor Peter presiding over her.
-They like each other.
-But before moving on with her life with Peter, Gabriella decides to meet her parents and ask them the long avoided question - why they abandoned her and never loved her.
+Before moving on with her life with Peter, Gabriella decides to meet her parents and ask them the long avoided question - why they abandoned her and never loved her.

-Towards the end of the book Gabbie visits her father hoping to get some answers on why he allowed her mother to treat her so horribly.
-Her father offers no answer except that he was weak.
-Gabbie then visits her stepfather and his new wife where it is learned that her mother never changed her bitter ways till the end and even went so far as to verbally abuse her new husband until she died of cancer.
-At last, after realizing that it was not her fault that her parents never loved her, she lets go of the past and moves on with her life with her new love - the doctor by her side.
+Gabbie visits her father, hoping to get some answers about why he allowed her mother to treat her so horribly.
+Her father says only that he was weak.
+Gabbie visits her stepfather and his new wife, where she learns that her mother never changed her bitter ways until the end, and verbally abused her new husband until she died of cancer.

+At last, after realizing that it was not her fault that her parents never loved her, Gabbie lets go of the past and moves on with her life with her new love - the doctor by her side.

 Reception

 Publishers Weekly gave the book an unfavorable review, remarking that "The inevitable happy ending, when it finally arrives, can't make up for a plodding narrative lacking in any real suspense."

-The Kirkus Review offered a similar review, stating "Steel goes to battle with yet another worthy cause, but her good intentions this time fizzle in a sea of Åber-melodrama."
+Kirkus Reviews offered a similar review, stating, "Steel goes to battle with yet another worthy cause, but her good intentions this time fizzle in a sea of Åber-melodrama."